Skip to main content

 7 mentions Positive Neutral Negative

-The game's stability is mixed, with some players experiencing minor bugs and glitches, while others report significant issues such as game crashes, broken achievements, and unsolvable puzzles.
-Despite these problems, performance is generally smooth, running well even on low-end hardware.
-Overall, the bugginess can detract from the experience, leading some to recommend skipping the game if stability is a concern.
+The game's stability is mixed, with some players experiencing minor bugs and glitches, while others report significant issues such as game crashes, broken achievements, and unsolvable puzzles, particularly on higher difficulties.
+Despite these problems, some users noted smooth performance with no crashes or major technical issues.
+Overall, the game's bugginess can detract from the experience, leading some to recommend skipping it if stability is a concern.

 • “If you don't like the idea of paying for a potentially buggy game, then I'd say it's safe to skip this one; you aren't going to miss anything.”